Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Establishment

-Observe site, prepare soil (sheet mulching), plant sub-canopy and canopy trees, install deer protection.
+Observe the site, sheet mulch, plant canopy and sub-canopy trees, install deer protection, and establish groundcovers.
 Annual vegetable beds provide all food this year.
-Groundcovers establish.

 Harvest: Minimal β€” herbs, a few berries if planting fast-fruiting shrubs